monolixd/Covid19-lungs-infectedCNN/README.md

 # Covid19-lungs-infectedCNN
-Use CNN To Classification Co
+Use CNN To Classification Covid-19 lungs infected